josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🧠_Psychological_Containment/🧠_behavioural_proxy_misinterpretation.md

 # 🧠 Behavioural Proxy Misinterpretation
-**First created:** 2025-12-14 | **Last updated:** 2025-12-14
+**First created:** 2025-12-14 | **Last updated:** 2026-01-18
 *How shallow behavioural signals are over-interpreted as intent, state, or character in large-scale systems*

 ---

-# 🧠 Behavioural Proxy Misinterpretation

-## What this node is about
+## 🧭 What This Node Is About

 Behavioural proxy misinterpretation occurs when systems infer meaning, intent, or internal state from **shallow, indirect, or context-poor signals**, and then treat those inferences as if they were reliable representations of a person.

 This is not a fringe failure mode.
 It is a **core structural weakness** of modern behavioural modelling systems, especially those operating at scale.

 The issue is not that proxies are used.
-The issue is that **proxies are routinely over-weighted, mis-scoped, and misapplied** — and then propagated downstream as if they were facts.
+It is that **proxies are routinely over-weighted, mis-scoped, and misapplied** — and then propagated downstream as if they were facts.

 ---

-## What counts as a behavioural proxy
+## 🧩 What Counts as a Behavioural Proxy

 Behavioural proxies are signals that *stand in* for something the system cannot directly observe.